SamyRai/mini/docs/PROXMOX_CONFIG.md

 - Enable SSL verification in production (`verify_ssl: true`)
 - Consider using environment variables for sensitive data
 - The configuration file is automatically ignored by git
+- Rotate API tokens regularly for enhanced security
+- Use least-privilege access for API tokens

 ## Configuration Priority